 According to the National Association of Home Builders, the kitchen is considered the most popular room in the entire house to remodel.
 And why shouldn’t it be?
-It’s easily the centerpiece of any modern home, where friends and family gather round to eat, cook, entertain and celebrate, and as such making it a warm and inviting environment is essential.
+It’s easily the centerpiece of any modern home, where friends and family gather around to eat, cook, entertain, and celebrate, and as such, making it a warm and inviting environment is essential.
 But the bathroom, which came in at a very close second, is quickly becoming a greater remodeling priority for many homeowners.
 Sure, it may not the most glamorous room in the house, but it’s an investment that will definitely make an impact in more ways than one.
 Here are five reasons why you should consider remodeling your bathroom before your kitchen.

 It’s Cheaper and Faster

 Since bathrooms are typically smaller than the average kitchen, it can cost less time and money to achieve a full-scale remodel.
 On average, an average mid-range bathroom remodel costs between $17,000 – $18,000; using the same data, a remodel for a kitchen around the same size can start around $19,000 and end up costing around twice as much not including additions.
 Making over a bathroom is also a much speedier remodeling process; at best, a bathroom remodel takes anywhere between 18-23 days till completion, which for kitchens a month is considered a “best case scenario,” with two to six months being a more realistic time frame.